mrzyckiz/AI-microbials_on_microdomains/README.md

-# Antimicrobial Targeting of Bacterial Membrane Microdomains
+# Designing AI-Generated Antimicrobials for Targeting Bacterial Microdomains

 ## Overview
 This repository hosts the supplementary materials for our study on the selective binding of antimicrobial agents to bacterial membranes with distinct mechanical properties.
 Our work investigates how cardiolipin-rich microdomains—characterized by unique rigidity and altered lipid packing—affect antimicrobial binding and translocation energies, thus informing the rational design of targeted antimicrobial compounds.